 The recipes on this list are all very popular on the streets of the Caribbean.
 They are amazing, addictive, and so easy to put together.
 Don’t miss out on these fantastic tropical treats.

-A Pastelito is a traditional Cuban puff pastry.
+A Pastelito is a traditional sweet recipe made with puff pastry.
 Its fillings can be sweet or savory, with guava being the most common choice.
 However, if you don’t have guavas or simply don’t like them, you can substitute them with mango.

 This pastry is unbelievably sweet, in a good way.
 The buttery and flaky exterior compliments the sticky and sweet mango fillings in a way I didn’t think was possible.
 Top this off with some cream cheese or powdered sugar, and you are good to go.